biobankinguk/biobankinguk/src/Directory/README.md

 | `SuperAdminSeedPassword` | A password used to seed the SuperAdmin user on first run. **Must not** be empty. | `test` |
 | `TrustedClients:upload-api:secret` | The Client Secret for the Upload API Client. | `test` |
 | `OutboundEmail:SendGridApiKey` | An API key for SendGrid.
 If populated, emails will be sent via SendGrid instead of the local debug service. | `<a SendGrid API key>` |

+# Architecture Overview

+In some ways this application is two (or three) apps.

+- The ASP.NET Core app itself is primarily a headless backend
+  - providing API endpoints, mainly for interaction with its backing database.
+- Minimal ASP.NET Core frontend
+  - Razor Pages for routing, server side request management
+  - React for UI, to allow reuse of code and build process with the main frontend client app
+- React SPA for the main frontend client app
+  - bootstrapped by Create React App
+  - hosted by the ASP.NET Core app
+  - codebase also contains the React frontend parts for the Razor Pages UI
+  - Code splitting is used to reduce bundle sizes based on which entry point (SPA or Razor) is used

+## Frontend

+### Razor Pages

+These are fairly minimal server side pages in the ASP.NET Core App, used exclusively for **Identity** interactions that preferably shouldn't be in an external client, such as IdentityProvider **Login** and **Logout** routes.

+They are Razor Pages, but they actually each bootstrap a small React app for the page, to allow for component reuse with the main frontend.

+The Razor Pages (and their PageModels) are in `Pages/` as per ASP.NET Core convention.

+The JavaScript source for these mini apps is kept with the rest of the React Client App source, and building and serving it is managed the same way.

+The main entrypoint is in `ClientApp/src/apps/razor`.

+### React Client App

+This is the actual frontend.
+It's a typical `create-react-app` based React application.

+The main entrypoint is in `ClientApp/src/apps/spa`.

+### Running and Building

+Because the code for both frontend "apps" lives together, the process of working with both is the same:

+In local development, ASP.NET Core's SPA tools will take care of building and HMR via a Webpack Dev server.

+In any other environment, the frontend bundle needs building before the ASP.NET Core app is run or published.

+This is typically done in CI, but the process is as follows:

+#### On the command line:

+In the `ClientApp/` directory, **below** `Directory.csproj`:

+1. `npm i`
+1. `npm run build`

+Once the built files exist at `ClientApp/build/`, they will be included by `dotnet publish` and the resulting published App will serve both the SPA and the JS files used by Razor Pages correctly.